Repatriation of Armenians: Armenian Soviet Socialist Republic (1920–1991)

 Following the Armenian genocide, a vast number of Armenians had fled to countries near the Ottoman Empire, such as Syria, Egypt and Lebanon, and formed large Armenian communities.
 With the ceding of the Syrian territory of Alexandretta by France to Turkey in 1939, a second wave of migrations of Armenians to the Levant took place.

-From 1920–1929, some 28,000 Armenian refugees were invited by the Soviet government to settle in Armenia, hailing predominantly from Greece, Iraq and Istanbul, Turkey, as well as some from France and the United States.
+From 1920 to 1929, some 28,000 Armenian refugees were invited by the Soviet government to settle in Armenia, hailing predominantly from Greece, Iraq and Istanbul, Turkey, as well as some from France and the United States.
 Edmund Herzig and Marina Kurkchiyan describe the dilemma of the League of Nations on the subject of the Armenian refugees:The Norwegian explorer and humanitarian Fridtjof Nansen, as League of Nations’ High Commissioner for Refugees, worked assiduously to convince the League to finance the repatriation of Armenians to Soviet Armenia.
 ‘There is, in fact,’he argued, ‘in this little republic a national home for the Armenians at last, and I ask the members of the Assembly whether they sincerely and earnestly believe that any other national home can be hoped for.
 I believe I know the answer which their consciences will give, and I appeal to the Assembly to approve this one effort to carry out all the promises which have been made in the past concerning a national home for the Armenian nation’.
 Ultimately the loan was not given, but from 1929 to 1937 16,000 more refugees arrived in Armenia, mostly from Europe and financed by the Soviet government.In the 1940s, the Armenian Soviet Socialist Republic organized an international repatriation campaign.
 A sizeable number of Armenians from the Diaspora repatriated the years following World War II.

-Soviet territorial claims against Turkey

-From 1945 to 1953, the Soviet Union considered several different proposals for expanding their borders into Eastern Turkey.
-Part of these proposals included the acquisition of historical Western Armenian territories and the repatriation of Armenians from the Armenian diaspora.
-The territorial claims were renounced after Joseph Stalin passed away.
+Between 1946 and 1949, over 89,000 Armenians — including more than 38,000 from Arab countries like Syria, Lebanon, Egypt, Palestine, and Iraq — migrated to Soviet Armenia.
+Many immigrants, however, faced economic hardship, cultural isolation, and state suspicion, leading some to eventually re-emigrate.
+From 1945 to 1953, the Soviet Union also proposed the incorporation of historical Western Armenian territories into the USSR and the repatriation of Armenians from the Armenian diaspora.